ptrckqn/shadibeshai-website/src/pages/lab.md

     - title: Christine Bueno
       sub: Current Master’s Student
       image: /uploads/christine-bueno.jpg
-      body:
-        'Christine is a Master’s student in the Clinical Psychology Program.
-Her Master’s thesis will look at an online mindfulness and self-compassion intervention to increase connectedness. '
+      body: "Christine is a Master’s student in the Clinical Psychology Program.
+Her Master’s thesis will look at an online mindfulness and self-compassion intervention to increase connectedness. "
     - title: Nicole Del Rosario
       sub: Master's Student
-      body:
-        Nicole graduated from the University of Winnipeg with her B.A.
+      body: Nicole graduated from the University of Winnipeg with her B.A.
 (Hons.) in Psychology.
 She is currently in her second year of the M.A. program in Clinical Psychology at the University of Regina.
 Her Master's thesis focuses on public perceptions of mindfulness-based programs, and whether